jkulawik/blog/_posts/2024-04-21-discord-alternative.md

 This leaves us with... **Zulip**?
 As things are, it has remarkably few drawbacks;
-Given my good experience with Jitsi for conferencing, I'd be willing to give it a shot, but the corporate feel is kinda meh.
+I'd be willing to give it a shot, but the corporate feel (e.g. server = organization) is kinda meh.
-Definitely the least greedy BOA though... although you can never know how long this will last.
+Definitely the least greedy BOA... although you can never know how long this will last.

 So... what's the verdict?
 I don't think I can decisively make one, not while every good alternative has some glaring flaw.